karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 ![Workflow]({{ "/assets/posts/2019-01-03-integration-docker/workflow1.png" | absolute_url }})

-By starting any test of the given test class the needed docker containers will automatically be created and destroyed after the test was executed.
+By starting any test of the given test class the needed Docker containers will automatically be created and destroyed after the test was executed.
-To be true you do not want to write the docker commands in every test class.
+To be true, you do not want to write the Docker commands in every test class.
 Here you can create your own custom abstraction or use a library that provides such functionality.

 ## The future is testcontainers.org

 From my point of view [testcontainers](https://www.testcontainers.org) is a very good library to implement such workflows today.
-The library contains APIs to create unit tests that need docker containers at runtime.
+The library contains APIs to create unit tests that need Docker containers at runtime.
 At the moment the library is limited to JUnit support and therefore
 TestNG is not supported.

-The testcontainers library uses the rule support of JUnit to define docker containers that should be automaticalyl be created for unit tests.
+The testcontainers library uses the rule support of JUnit to define Docker containers that should be automatically be created for unit tests.
 Here the library provides a quite good API that let you easily define containers.
-The following example shows how a container with a redis instance can be defined for unit tests:
+The following example shows how a container with a [Redis](https://redis.io) instance can be defined for unit tests:

 {% highlight java %}